 Driving Bryson City’s “Road to Nowhere” is also a beautiful, but solemn, reminder of the families that were relocated so the hydroelectric dam could be built to provide the energy for aluminum plants in Tennessee during WWII.
-The “Road to Nowhere” was originally supposed to go all the way to Fontana Lake so that those who were relocated could visit, but alas, the road remained unfinished and today is little more than a scenic drive in a National Park with several trailheads for families to enjoy.
+The “Road to Nowhere” was originally supposed to go all the way to Fontana Lake so that those who were relocated could visit.
+But, alas, the road remained unfinished.
+Today it is little more than a scenic drive in Great Smoky Mountains National Park with several trailheads for families to enjoy.

-Bryson City certainly feels like small town America, but somewhat surprisingly, there are plenty of yummy options for breakfast, lunch, and dinner.
+Bryson City, NC certainly feels like small town America.
+But, somewhat surprisingly, there are plenty of yummy options for every meal.